 Tips & Need to Know Facts for the Best ExperienceBioluminescent Bays - Puerto Rico

 Help us Protect the Bioluminescent Bays of Puerto Rico

-Although swimming is not allowed, sadly some tour operators allow visitors to get in the water, particulary in the bio bay in Lajas.
+Although swimming is not allowed, sadly some tour operators allow visitors to get in the water, particularly in the bio bay in Lajas.
 Please do not wear sunblock lotion, or bug repellants, when in contact with the water, it will harm the delicate balance of the ecosystem.
-There are all natural sunscreens and bug repellants without deet that are much safer alternatives both for you and the dinos.
+Please consider purchasing natural insect repellent without feet, a much safer alternative both for you and the dinos.

 Be sure to check the moon phase calendar.
-Bioluminescence is best seen on a moonless night, so the brighter the moon the less bright the lagoon / bio bay will be.
+Bioluminescence is best seen on a moonless night, so the brighter the moon the less bright the lagoon/bioluminescent bay will be.
 Various tour operators will not run tours on a full moon.
 Mosquito Bay is so bright, we’ve seen it very bright even in a full moon sky.